xpack-dev-tools/clang-xpack/README-RELEASE.md

 bash ~/Downloads/clang-xpack.git/scripts/build.sh --arm32
 ```

-A typical run on the Arm machine takes about 110 minutes.
+A typical run on the Arm machine takes about 755 minutes
+(almost 13 hours).

 ### Clean the destination folder